 Accounts Receivable - Accounts receivable have been adjusted for all known uncollectible accounts.
-An allowance for possible bad debts was established at December 31, 2015 and 2014 in the amount of \$37,824 and \$39,539, respectively.
+An allowance for possible bad debts was established at December 31, 2016 and 2015 in the amount of \$79,182 and \$37,824, respectively.
 Management reviews accounts receivable on a regular basis, based on contracted terms and how recently payments have been received, to determine if any such amounts will potentially be uncollected.
 After all attempts to collect a receivable have failed, the receivable is written off.
-In 2013, the Company purchased a credit risk insurance policy that covers most of its international customers.
+In addition, the Company has a credit risk insurance policy that covers most of its international customers